 Certificate of Insurance: The City of Miami Beach requires a Certificate of General Liability Insurance with a minimum coverage of one million ($1,000,000.00) dollars, or of equal value in foreign currency with the territory of the United States covered.
 The certificate must name the City of Miami Beach, 1700 Convention Center Drive, Miami Beach, FL 33139 as certificate holder and the City also needs to be listed as Additional Insured.
 If your company is required to carry Worker’s Compensation per State or Provence requirements, please also include proof of coverage.

-Please use this free permit request if you are filming in the City of Miami Beach: City of Miami Beach Film and Print Online Permit request.
+Please use this free permit request if you would like to film in the City of Miami Beach: City of Miami Beach Film and Print Online Permit request.
 Scroll to the bottom and create a login.

 Please note that the City of Miami Beach and the City of Miami are two separate cities.
-If you wish to pull a permit for the City of Miami, for areas like Downtown, Wynwood and Little Havana and Little Haiti, please go to www.miamifilmoffice.com
+If you wish to apply for a permit for the City of Miami, for areas like Downtown Miami, Wynwood, Little Havana, Little Haiti etc., please go to www.miamifilmoffice.com

 Vehicle Beach Access: Productions requesting to park essential vehicles on the beach or sand (Hard Pack) areas of Miami Beach may purchase Vehicle Access Passes for each production vehicle that needs to access the beach including any catering vehicles.
 The passes require an off-duty escort at all times, the cost is 1st pass free and each additional $150.
 During the summer months from June through September, passes are half price as an incentive: 1st pass free, each additional $75.
 Please contact the Film & Print Office directly for more information 305.673.7070 or email@example.com .